daigokk/LIA/README.md

         *pY /= this->size;
     }
     ```
     - However, author discovered that Digilent's Waveforms software already includes a lock-in function!
-[Here](https://digilent.com/blog/how-to-separate-the-signal-from-the-noise/), [here]() and [here](https://forum.digilent.com/topic/31231-lock-in-amplifier-phase-measurement-in-degrees-and-not-voltage/#comment-95389).
+See [here](https://digilent.com/blog/how-to-separate-the-signal-from-the-noise/), [here]() and [here](https://forum.digilent.com/topic/31231-lock-in-amplifier-phase-measurement-in-degrees-and-not-voltage/#comment-95389).
 How convenient!
     - You may check the original function before using this software.

 ## Features ✨